codekirei/jamb/readme.md

 WIP Node.js static-markup-generator.

 `jamb` is not a static-site-generator in the traditional sense.
-It is only concered with markup -- specifically jade templates and markdown content with YAML frontmatter.
+It is only concerned with markup -- specifically jade templates and markdown content with YAML frontmatter.
 `jamb` is built to be one module in a build process managed by something like gulp, fly, or webpack.

 This gives you the freedom to manage your scripts, styles, and assets as you see fit.